spack/spack-tutorial/tutorial_developer_workflows.rst

 There are a few gotchas with the spack develop command

-* You need to manually specify the package version when specifying a package as a dev package.
+* You often specify the package version manually when specifying a package as a dev package.
 Spack needs to know the version of the dev package so it can supply the correct flags for the package's build system.
+If a version is not supplied then spack will take the maximum version defined in the package where ``[numeric versions] < stable < [main/master] < develop``.
+..
+  Are we trying to say if it is not in the graph already? this is confusing to me.
+If if you've concretized then you shouldn't need to spack add a dependency testing this in the tutorial container to confirm and it is not the case
 * You need to also add the right spec with ``spack add <package>`` on to the ``spack.yaml`` environments file.
 This is because the spack develop only adds the  ``dev_path=`` attribute to the spec and not the spec itself.